chef/chef/CONTRIBUTING.md

   throughly as **Minor** or **Patch** releases.

-We do a `Minor` release approximately every 3 months and `Patch` releases on a when-needed basis for regressions, significant bugs and security issues.
+We do a `Minor` release approximately every 3 months and `Patch` releases on a when-needed basis for regressions, significant bugs, and security issues.

 Announcements of releases are available on [Chef Blog](http://www.getchef.com/blog) when they are available.

+  **TODO**: Can I sign up for a mailing list to get notification of releases?

 ## Chef Community

 Chef is made possible by a strong community of developers and system administrators.
-If you have any questions or if you would like to get involved in Chef Community you can check out:
+If you have any questions or if you would like to get involved in the Chef Community you can check out:

 * [chef](http://lists.opscode.com/sympa/info/chef) and [chef-dev](http://lists.opscode.com/sympa/info/chef-dev) mailing lists
 * \#chef and \#chef-hacking IRC channels on irc.freenode.net